 - The age of the individual - the older the individual, the cheaper the plan although this will be taken into consideration with their health status

 The average cost of a long term care annuity is about £100,000 and while this may appear to be on the high side, when set against average annual nursing care home fees of c£39,000 this represents just over two and a half years’ worth of fees.
-With this in mind it should be noted that the average length of stay in a care home for a "self-funder" is 4 years and that 1 in 10 live 8 years or more.
-(Partnership statistics 2010)
+With this in mind, our experience suggests that the average stay in a care home for a self-funder is close to 4 years, with a 1 in 8 chance of living over 7 years.

 Long term care plans can come with additional features which may suit your particular situation.
 These include: